cloudfoundry/docs-bosh/content/azs.md

 ---

-## Adding and removing AZs do a deployment.
+## Adding and removing AZs to a deployment.

 > **_NOTE:_**
->   With some CPIs AZS are referenced in Subnet configs of the cloud-config networks block.
+>   With some CPIs AZS are referenced in the Subnet configuration of the cloud-config networks block.
 This means that moving AZs can have networking implications.
 E.g. networks can be Zonal ( e.g. AWS Subnets are associated to a Zone) or Regional ( e.g. GCP Subnets are associated with a Region).
 This is important to keep in mind when planning an AZ migration.

 > **_GENERAL LIMITATIONS:_**
-> - bosh does not migrate persistent disk contents cross AZ.
-Persistent disks attached to a vm that is moved to another AZ get orphaned and eventually deleted by bosh.
+> - bosh does not migrate persistent disk contents across AZs.
+Persistent disks attached to a vm that is moved to another AZ will be orphaned and eventually deleted by bosh.
-> - singleton instances will face a downtime while being recreated.
+> - singleton instances will face downtime while being recreated.
 If they have persistent disks attached the data on the disk will not be migrated.
-> - moving a vm with a staticly assigned IP addr will fail.
+> - moving a vm with a staticly assigned IP address will fail.
 Bosh will create the new instance before deleting the old instance.
 This means that at creation time of the new instance, the static IP is still attached to the old instance.

 ### Adding new AZs to an existing deployment